-One Frightful Characterization Tip That Will Transform Your Stories - The Write Practice
+One Frightful Characterization Tip That Will Transform Your Stories

 Really.
 We're not.
 Take me, for example: I have an insane fear of spiders.
 This makes no sense.
 I don't live in a place with spiders that can actually hurt me.
 Nevertheless, they freak me out to the point that I will call for help (or maybe throw things from a safe distance) if I spot one.

 But worse than that is my fear of needles.
 Oh, boy.
 Oh, boy.
-(Did I mention I’m going to the dentist tomorrow?)
-This fear informs how I’m behaving today.
-It’s made me distracted and a little irritable.
-I can’t stop worrying about it, though I know how dumb that is.
-It’s one prick, then no pain—and yet I am stomach-twistingly afraid.
+This is particularly relevant for me right now because my tooth went bad and I'm going to the dentist today.
+This fear informs how I'm behaving today.
+It's made me distracted and a little irritable.
+I can't stop worrying about it, though I know how dumb that is.
+It's one prick, then no pain—and yet I am stomach-twistingly afraid.

-The Power of Fear
+The Power of Fear in Characterization

 This fear is illogical, yet it has dictated much of my day, and if I had an option that didn't involve needles, I'd take it.
 That right there is why you need to know your character's irrational fear.

-That fear can change your character’s entire direction.
-It affects the plot.
-It changes their decisions.
+That fear can change your character's entire direction.
+Fear affects the plot.
+Fear can change your character's decisions (which is the strongest form of characterization).
 It can even alter how they handle change, enemies, or whatever.
 And that makes it a powerful tool for characterization.

-So here’s your writing assignment for today: figure out your character’s most illogical fear.
+So here's your writing prompt for today: figure out your character's most illogical fear.
 Then take fifteen minutes, write, and make them face it.

 This can be silly or serious.
 Your character can have a life-changing revelation, or just hide under a pillow going “La la la!” until it goes away.
 Write the response the way your character wants to respond.